 Don Metil Head Coach

-In just three seasons at the helm of the Towson volleyball program, head coach Don Metil has made the Tigers into a consistent threat at the top of the Colonial Athletic Association (CAA) standings.
-Entering year four, Metil will be looking to help the Tigers take the next step.
+Head coach Don Metil has made the Tigers into a consistent threat at the top of the Colonial Athletic Association (CAA) standings.

 In 2015, Metil and the Tigers posted their second straight season of 25 or more wins.
-Towson beat James Madison in the final match of the regular season to clinch a share of the CAA Regular Season Title.
-Metil helped the Tigers lead the conference in hitting percentage, assists per set, kills per set and digs per set.
+Towson beat James Madison in the final match of the regular season to clinch a share of the CAA regular season title.
+He helped the Tigers lead the conference in hitting percentage, assists per set, kills per set and digs per set.
 The Tigers ranked among the top 10 nationally for assists per set, kills per set, team assists and team kills.

-Under Metil’s guidance, freshman Jocelyn Kuilan was named the CAA Rookie of the Year while redshirt freshman Anna Holehouse became the program’s first CAA Defensive Player of the Year.
+Under Metil's guidance, Kuilan was named the CAA Rookie of the Year while Holehouse became the program's first CAA Defensive Player of the Year.
 Metil took home CAA Coach of the Year accolades for the second straight season.
-Jessica Lewis was a first team All-CAA honoree while Haley Pa’akaula took home second team honors on Metil’s watch.
+Lewis was a first team All-CAA honoree while Haley Pa'akaula earned second team honors on his watch.
 Kuilan was also named American Volleyball Coaches Association (AVCA) All-Region Honorable Mention, just the fourth player in program history to do so.

 In his second season at Towson, Metil got the Tigers back to the CAA Tournament.
 Towson posted a 27-5 overall record and a 13-3 conference mark.
-Metil helped the Tigers engineer one of the largest single-season turnarounds in program history (10 wins in 2013 and 27 in 2014).
+He helped the Tigers engineer one of the largest single season turnarounds in program history (10 wins in 2013 and 27 in 2014).
 Metil saw six Tigers earn all-conference honors including seniors Saitaua Iosia and Victoria Williams who were first team selections.
 In addition Metil was named the CAA Coach of the Year.